The Best Apocalypses in History

-At the end of the second millennium, people around the world feared that the world would end simultaneously with the beginning of the year 2000, or Y2K.
+Towards the end of the second millennium, people around the world feared that the world would end simultaneously with the beginning of the year 2000, or Y2K.
 This prediction was based on the practice followed by computer programmers of abbreviating year numbers with two digits when developing software.
 For instance, "1999" would be coded as “99”.
 At the turn of the century, computers would revert to “00”, assuming that the date was 1900 instead of 2000 and leading to software errors.
 According to popular belief, this so-called “Millennium Bug” threatened banking systems, planes, and even the safety of weapon systems, leading to an all-consuming chaos on planet Earth.
-However, at midnight on January 1, 2000, the world celebrated the new millennium, and no planes dropped out of the sky.
+However, at midnight on January 1, 2000, the world celebrated the new year, and no planes dropped out of the sky.

 Nostradamus and the King of Terror